 A qualifying Independent Research and Writing project requires a student to research and write a substantive paper, note, article, or other writing product on a legal topic.
-At least 12 or more pages of writing is required per credit.
+At least 3750 or more words of writing is required per credit.
 The written product must rely on the student’s original research, be of at least “near-publishable” quality, and include proper legal citation.
 To register for an independent research project, the student should confer with a supervising faculty member, draft a description of the proposed writing project, and complete the Independent Research form (PDF).
 The completed Independent Research form must be signed by the faculty member and submitted along with the project description to the Registrar for enrollment.

 To qualify for a Letter of Good Standing a student must have a cumulative weighted numerical GPA of 2.000 ("C") or higher, and have received no more than two grades below a "C-" in the first year to be in good academic standing.